Wild West

 Many homesteaders grew their own vegetable gardens and gathered wild fruit and herbs.
 They made their own pickles, jams, vinegars and sauces.
 Challenged by scarcity, pioneer cooks made due with what they had.
 Every scrap was saved and used in resourceful ways.
 Pioneers baked vinegar pies as a substitute for lemon.
 When coffee ran out, they used toasted barley, bread crust or dandelion root.
 Pioneer cooks simmered their stews over the fire for several hours.
 I threw mine in the oven with a lid for 2 hours until it was tender and falling apart.

 Ok, so what about in town?
 Many old west towns started with a saloon and ended with a school.
 Homesteaders went into town for supplies, entertainment and excitement.
 General stores offered plenty of goods from flour, salt, and cooking supplies to shoes, guns and tents, although the prices were pretty high.
-A single egg cost about 50 cents, which would be more than 10 dollars today.
+A single egg cost about 50 cents, which would be more than 10 dollars today!

 Let’s talk about restaurants in the old west.
 Boarding houses, hotels and restaurants popped up in boomtowns like San Francisco, Deadwood and Tombstone.
 Miners, railroad workers, outlaws and homesteaders could stop in for a meal of pie, stew, biscuits, hangtown fry, and regional variations of hearty, filling food.
 The first real chain restaurants of the west were started by business man, Fred Harvey, whose restaurants and hotels along the Santa Fe Line were famous for their beautiful waitresses.
 Judy Garland even starred in a 1946 movie about these Harvey girls.
 They had a long list of rules to follow, a curfew and even had to promise not to marry but made great money.
+Read more about the Harvey House Restaurants here!
 Harvey House restaurants solved a massive problem of notoriously terrible food along railroads of the west.
 Not only was food before Harvey House disgusting, there were also some pretty sinister, although clever food scams.
 Passengers often paid in advance for a meal at the next stop.
 Sneaky vendors would make the food too hot to eat in the very short stop.
 Some conductors were in cahoots with these vendors and would blow the train whistle early so that the passengers would be forced to jump back on for fear of being left behind .
 The vendors would scrape off the plates and serve it to the next unsuspecting lot.

 What were Old west saloons like?
 In a few words I’d say Rowdy, smelly and dangerous.
 If you watched my video on the free bar lunch, you’ll recall the urination troughs at the base of some saloon bars.
 Not to mention the spittoons and collective smells of hardworking but sweaty unwashed men.
 Oh don’t forget the Communal mustache towels hanging on the bar to keep those epic 19th century mustaches looking sharp.
 The free saloon lunch was pretty elaborate in the old west.
 Boomtown saloons gave gold miners a place to spend their new money drinking and the food was an added perk.
 After the invention of the refrigerated rail car, oysters were even shipped into the west.
 San Francisco’s free bar lunch was legendary, offering all you can eat fried fish, spaghetti, Italian bread and beer all for a nickel!
 What were the cocktail options in Wild West?
 Room temperature Whisky.
 End of list.
 Just kidding.
 There were more options but beer and whiskey were most popular.
 Distilled spirits were the ideal drink of the Old West because they were strong and traveled well.
 Ice was harvested from lakes, carted & delivered by railroad throughout the United States, then stored in icehouses or caves.
 More info on the saloon lunch here: Free Saloon Lunch

 Western women often had more freedom and could pursue exciting new careers outside the home like cowgirl, rancher, blacksmith or banker.
 Miriam Colt, the woman whose quote I used in my Oregon trail post about her dress burning off had a new quote once she reached the west, “I am wearing bloomer dresses now; find they are well suited to a wild life like mine.
 Can bound over prairies like an antelope and am not so much in danger of setting my clothes on fire while cooking.”
 Single women of the west were also offered the opportunity to own land for the very first time through the homestead act.
 The term exodusters referred to African Americans who left the south and years of slavery behind to become land owners just a few years after the civil war.
-The Homestead act enabled any adult citizen except married women, to claim 160 acres of unsettled plains for a bargain price.
+The Homestead act enabled any adult citizen (except married women), to claim 160 acres of unsettled plains for a bargain price.

 Pioneer cooks often spent most of the day cooking or preparing food.
 Pioneer women milked the cows and sold butter to bring in extra income.
 A cookbook from 1857 suggests to churn as often as there is cream, no less than once a week.
 Churning this butter reminds me of my favorite book series as a little girl…Little House on the Prairie by Laura Ingles Wilder, based on her childhood.
 Many frontier kids helped with household chores.
 Boys and girls learned cooking, making soap and candles, laundry, herding cattle, spinning & weaving and churning butter.
 I let my son help and even with his endless toddler energy, this task took ages.
 But the result…well worth it.
 The butter was really good and we had more appreciation for it after seeing the work that went into it.